 Professor and Director of the Exeter Q-Step Centre, Director of Research

 My research interests are in the areas of comparative political behaviour, media and political communication.
 I am the director of the Exeter Q-Step Centre working, along with a £1.44million investment from Nuffield, ESRC and Hefce and four new lecturers, toward advancing quantitative methods in the social sciences.
-I am a member of the Centre for Elections, Media and Participation.
+I am also a Turing Fellow and a deputy director of Exeter's Insitute for Data Science and Artificial Intelligence.
+In the Department of Politics, I am the Director of Research and a member of the Centre for Elections, Media and Participation.

 My current projects include:

 Co-investigator.
 “Media in Context and the 2015 General Election: How Traditional and Social Media Shape Elections and Governing”.
 With Dan Stevens (PI), Gabriel Katz and Travis Coan.
 Economic & Social Research Council. £315,000.
 2015-2016. with extensions to GE2017 & GE2019.

 Co-Investigator.
 "Social Identity, Belonging and the Role of the Media in Brexit Britain".
 Dr Katharine Tyler, Cathrine Degnen, Susan Banducci, Dan Stevens, Travis Coan.
 Economic & Social Research Council. £743,911, £483,805 to Exeter.
 2018-2021.

 Research group links